andrew-templeton/cfn-lambda/README.md

 ## Purpose

 A simple flow for generating CloudFormation Lambda-Backed Custom Resource handlers in node.js.
 The scope of this module is to structure the way developers author simple Lambda-Backed resources into simple functional definitions of `Create`, `Update`, `Delete`, validation of resource `'Properties'`, and `NoUpdate` (noop detection on `Update`).
-Also provides convenience `Environment` values.
+Also provides convenience `Environment` values, and an `SDKAlias` function generator that structures and greatly simplifies the development of custom resources that are supported by the Node.js `aws-sdk` but not supported by CloudFormation.

 ## Examples